PIC4SeR/Unsupervised-Novelty-Detection-Methods-Benchmarking-with-Wavelet-Decomposition/README.md

    ```bash
    docker run -it -v $(pwd):/code --runtime=nvidia --gpus all undbwwd:latest
    ```
+   now the container should be running.
+Please don't exit and execute the following steps 6 to 12 inside the container.

 6. **Create Database Directory**: Set up a directory for MongoDB.
    ```bash